hpcaubuserguide/hpcaub_userguide/userdoc/octopus/modules_cheatsheet.rst

 Several programs with different versions are available on HPC systems.
 Having all the versions at the disposal of the user simultaneously leads to library conflicts and clashes.
-In any production environment only the needed pacakges should be included in the environment of the user.
+In any production environment only the needed packages should be included in the environment of the user.
 In-order to use ``python3`` the appropriate module should be loaded.